 Rebuild, when it’s safe to enter the area, fixing or replacing damaged equipment to get customers back on as quickly as we can.

 - Mow grass and weeds.
 Thin and prune trees and shrubs.
 Throw trash away properly.

 - Make sure there is no vegetation around poles or other electrical equipment on your property.
-Download our helpful graphic for managing vegetation to learn more.
+Download our vegetation management guide.

 - Sign up for emergency alerts through local resources and visit wildlandfirersg.org to create a preparedness plan.